 - Employee’s complaints.

 Being armed with clear records is the best preparation in the unfortunate event an employer must respond to an employment dispute.
-If you would like to discuss your company’s discipline and termination policies and actions or your employee handbook, or if you are concerned about a recent interaction with an employee that included termination or discipline, contact an experienced employment lawyer at Gignilliat, Savitz & Bettis, LLP today.
+If you would like to discuss your company’s discipline and termination policies and actions or your employee handbook, or if you are concerned about a recent interaction with an employee that included termination or discipline, contact an experienced South Carolina labor lawyer at Gignilliat, Savitz & Bettis, LLP today.